Shadows and traces in bicategories: 2-functoriality of trace in bicategories with shadows

 \section{2-functoriality of trace in bicategories with shadows}

 We observed in \S\ref{sec:traces} that in the symmetric monoidal case, traces are respected not only by monoidal functors, but by monoidal transformations (\autoref{thm:trans-pres-tr}).
-We would like a version of this for bicategories, but we have to be careful regarding what sort of transformation to consider.
+To conclude the main portion of the paper, we would like to prove a version of this for bicategories, but we have to be careful regarding what sort of transformation to consider.
 It turns out that the appropriate type is the following.